Family speaks out after Alabama man arrested in connection to 1988 murder - NewsBreak

 A former Massachusetts Department of Corrections officer, McClendon “has been a person of interest for a period of time,” DA Blodgett said in a press conference shortly after his arrest.
 “We believe we have the right person,” Blodgett said.

 It was evidence from Missy’s body that was “instrumental,” officials say, in leading them to McClendon.
-The DA’s office says what that evidence was won’t be released just yet.Multiple people hit by vehicle outside Alabama nightclub
+The DA’s office says what that evidence was won’t be released just yet.‘How did he do this?’: Mother of man who hung himself in the Jefferson County Jail looking for answers

 Missy disappeared from the streets of Lawrence on a late summer evening, while playing around the neighborhood of the LaSalle Social Club.
 She was reported missing by her mother around 9 p.m. after she and her boyfriend had frantically searched for her.